EBITDA

 EBITDA margin = 38.5%

-In this example, XYZ Ltd has an EBITDA margin of 38.5%.
-This means that 38.5% of its total revenue contributes to EBITDA, reflecting the company's ability to generate operating profits from its core business activities.
-Investors and analysts often compare EBITDA margins across companies and industries to evaluate relative operational efficiency and profitability.
-It is crucial to note that while EBITDA margin is a valuable metric, it should be used with other financial indicators for a comprehensive analysis.
+In this example, XYZ Ltd has an EBITDA margin of 38.5%, meaning 38.5% of its total revenue contributes to operating profits.
+This reflects the company’s efficiency in generating earnings from its core business activities.
+Investors and analysts often compare margins across companies and industries to assess relative profitability.
+However, while this metric is useful, it should be considered alongside other financial indicators for a complete analysis.

 EBITDA coverage ratio

-The EBITDA coverage ratio, also known as the EBITDA interest coverage ratio, is a financial metric that assesses a company's ability to cover its interest expenses with its earnings before interest, taxes, depreciation, and amortisation (EBITDA).
-This ratio is crucial for creditors and investors as it indicates the company's capacity to meet its interest obligations using its operating profits.
-The formula for calculating the EBITDA coverage ratio is:
+The EBITDA coverage ratio, also known as the interest coverage ratio, measures a company's ability to pay interest expenses using its earnings before interest, taxes, depreciation, and amortization.
+This metric is crucial for creditors and investors as it reflects the company's capacity to meet interest obligations with its operating profits.
+The formula for calculating this ratio is:

 EBITDA coverage ratio = EBITDA/Interest expense